jcbbge/harding-qr/ai/context/tasks.md

   - [ ] each setting is laid out in grid space.
 Theme first, Mode second, Pattern third
   - [ ] select options are cycled through with upward and downward nav
   - [ ] settings change and update on Return key and Space bar
+- [x] Bug fix for changeing letterbox
-- [ ] Bug fix for changeing letterbox
+- [ ] Bug fix disable change letter sound for consonants